-Public intoxication charges, often called being "drunk and disorderly," is a legal charge alleging that a person is visibly drunk or under the influence of drugs in public.
-It is usually a misdemeanor crime under state and local law.
+Public intoxication, often called being "drunk and disorderly," is a legal charge alleging that a person is visibly drunk or under the influence of drugs in public.
+It's usually a misdemeanor crime under state and local law.
 These laws exist to prevent people from disturbing others in public and to remove people who appear to be unable to stop themselves from hurting themselves or others.

-Public Intoxication: Basic Elements of the Criminal Charge
+Basic Elements of a Public Intoxication Charge

 Another key element of any public intoxication charge is that you must actually be in public.
 What makes a place public?
 There is no single legal definition of a public place and not all states define it.
 Determining the public or private nature of the place where you received a public intoxication charge is the type of issue that courts examine in public intoxication cases.

 Public Intoxication: Defenses and Exceptions